 If you want to come to Saskatchewan to work, and you're not a Canadian citizen or permanent resident, you may need a work permit.

-Even if your job doesn't need a work permit, you may still have to follow other rules, like being in Canada for a defined period or restrictions to what you're able to do in Canada.
-Learn more at the website of Immigration, Refugees and Citizenship Canada (IRCC).
+Even if your job doesn't need a work permit, you may still have to follow other rules.
+Some of these rules include being in Canada for a defined period or restrictions to what you're able to do in Canada.
+Learn more at the Immigration, Refugees and Citizenship Canada (IRCC) website.